ToniXWD/cs149-asst3/README.md

 **Question 2.** Compare and explain the difference between the results provided by two sets of timers (timing only the kernel execution vs. timing the entire process of moving data to the GPU and back in addition to the kernel execution).
 Are the bandwidth values observed _roughly_ consistent with the reported bandwidths available to the different components of the machine?
 (You should use the web to track down the memory bandwidth of an NVIDIA T4 GPU.
 Hint: <https://www.nvidia.com/content/dam/en-zz/Solutions/Data-Center/tesla-t4/t4-tensor-core-datasheet-951643.pdf>.
 The expected bandwidth of memory bus of AWS is 5.3 GB/s, which does not match that of a 16-lane [PCIe 3.0](https://en.wikipedia.org/wiki/PCI_Express).
 Several factors prevent peak bandwidth, including CPU motherboard chipset performance and whether or not the host CPU memory used as the source of the transfer is “pinned” — the latter allows the GPU to directly access memory without going through virtual memory address translation.
 If you are interested, you can find more info here: <https://kth.instructure.com/courses/12406/pages/optimizing-host-device-data-communication-i-pinned-host-memory>)

+My slot is PCIE 4.0 * 16, with 31.5GB/s total BW.
+The result BW is much lower.

 ## Part 2: CUDA Warm-Up 2: Parallel Prefix-Sum (10 pts)

 Now that you're familiar with the basic structure and layout of CUDA programs, as a second exercise you are asked to come up with parallel implementation of the function `find_repeats` which, given a list of integers `A`, returns a list of all indices `i` for which `A[i] == A[i+1]`.